How Do Circadian Rhythm and the Gut Microbiome Influence Sleep and Energy?

 1. Can gut microbes influence sleep?

-Screens, stress, late meals, alcohol, irregular sleep schedules.
+Screens, stress, late-night meals, alcohol, travel, artificial light, and irregular sleep schedules.

 3. Can probiotics help with sleep?